-- In a medium sized bowl add the flour, sugar, cocoa powder, chocolate chips, baking soda and salt, and mix to combine.
+- In a medium sized bowl add the flour, sugar, cocoa powder, espresso powder, chocolate chips, baking soda and salt, and mix to combine.

 - In a small bowl add eggs, vanilla, sour cream, milk, and vegetable oil, and whisk until well blended.

 - Stir wet ingredients into dry, and add mixture to a gallon size ziploc bag.

 - Using a pair of scissors snip off one corner of the bag.

 - Fill the pans 2/3 of the way full with batter.